swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Linting.md

 }
 ```

-As you can see, adding the `/* stylelint-disable-next-line */` will completely ignore all errors on the following line.
+As you can see, adding the `/* stylelint-disable-next-line */` will ignore all errors on the following line.

-The next line gives a more interesting example : `/* stylelint-disable-next-line declaration-no-important */` we disable the linting only for a specific rule.
+The next line gives a more interesting example : `/* stylelint-disable-next-line declaration-no-important */` we disable the linting for a specific rule.

-This is the recommended way as you won't risk silencing errors that would have been useful to you, you can even specify multiple rules, separated by a comma.
+This is the recommended way as you won't risk silencing errors that would have been useful to you, you can even specify more than one rule, separated by a comma.

 You can also use the alternative `/* stylelint-disable-line */` comment to disable the current line.

 ### Disable linting for a section

-You can also disable linting for as many lines as you want.
+You can also disable linting for one or more blocks

 ```css
 /* stylelint-disable selector-no-id, declaration-no-important  */